-For FY 2021, EDA has allocated approximately \$7.4 million to the University Center program (\$2.5 million for the first year of awards under this competition) under funding appropriated through the Consolidated Appropriations Act, 2021 (P.L.
+For FY 2022, EDA plans to allocate approximately \$8.4 million to the University Center program (\$2.4 million for the first year of awards under this competition) in anticipation of an FY 2022 appropriation or an annual continuing resolution.
+These amounts are based on funding levels appropriated through the Consolidated Appropriations Act, 2021 (P.L.
 116-260).
 Annual awards for the University Centers selected in past years generally have been in the range of \$80,000 to \$200,000 each, and each participating region has generally made 8 to 10 awards.
-The Chicago and Philadelphia Regional Offices may choose to fund awards under this competition outside of these ranges.
+The Atlanta and Seattle Regional Offices may choose to fund awards under this competition outside of these ranges.
 Subject to the availability of funding at the time of award, the funds allocated to the University Center program are anticipated to be available until expended.